shuklak13/Amazon_Product_Quality/README.md

 The paper makes the assumption that `Alpha<Beta` (the product's quality has a greater impact on a review's rating than the user's positivity).
 However, the paper provides no justificaiton for this assumption, so we ignored it in our analysis.

-The values used in the paper are alpha=0.3, beta=0.6, and gamma=0.1, which we used as a "control" or "baseline" for the model.
-We compared the performance of the model using three alternative parameter configurations (increasing alpha, decreasing beta, and increasing gamma).
+The values used in the paper are alpha=0.3, beta=0.6, and delta=0.1, which we used as a "control" or "baseline" for the model.
+We compared the performance of the model using three alternative parameter configurations (increasing alpha, decreasing beta, and increasing delta).

 # Code Execution